cthoyt/cthoyt.github.io/_posts/2025-10-15-hgnc-ontology.md

 I don't want to bury the lede, so here's a link to the [PyOBO source script for HGNC](https://github.com/biopragmatics/pyobo/blob/main/src/pyobo/sources/hgnc/hgnc.py) that implements everything I'm about to describe.
+Actionable feedback and pull requests are welcome if you have concrete ideas for improvement.

 ### Lexicalization of a Gene